mohitpai/journey-optimizer.en/help/using/building-journeys/using-custom-actions.md

 ---
 # Use custom actions {#use-custom-actions}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_action_custom"
+>title="Custom actions"
+>abstract="Custom actions enable you to configure connection of a third-party system to send messages or API calls.
+An action can be configured with any service from any provider that can be called through a REST API with a JSON-formatted payload."

 Custom actions enable you to configure connection of a third-party system to send messages or API calls.
 An action can be configured with any service from any provider that can be called through a REST API with a JSON-formatted payload.

 ## URL configuration